lastdev/Addons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.12
+## Changed in v2024.19

-* History: keep the frame position stable when toggling collapsed state
+* History: fixed the frame not hiding immediately at the start of combat
-* Merged some contributions from Tom: OOX-Fleetfoot/MG, Vixx the Collector, and fixing announcements for Ravenomous and Sister Chelicerae in Seat of the Primus
+* Fixed some issues with profile-switching in History and ClickTargets
-* Fix a deprecated API call in 11.0.2
+* Stop showing the marker on the popup for a rare if you mark a different rare